Enjoy the Silence

-"Enjoy the Silence" is a song by English electronic music band Depeche Mode.
-Recorded in 1989, it was released as the second single from their seventh studio album, Violator (1990), on 5 February 1990.
-The single is certified Gold in the US and Germany.
-The song won Best British Single at the 1991 Brit Awards.
+"Enjoy the Silence" is a song by the English electronic music band Depeche Mode.
+Written by Martin Gore and recorded in 1989, it was released as the second single from their seventh studio album, Violator (1990), on 5 February 1990 by Mute Records.
+The song topped the charts of Denmark and Spain and is the band's highest-charting single in the United States, peaking at number eight on the Billboard Hot 100.
+It won an award in the category of Best British Single at the Brit Awards 1991.
+The accompanying music video for the song was directed by Anton Corbijn and references The Little Prince from Antoine de Saint-Exupéry.
+In the video, Dave Gahan appears, dressed as a king, wandering in the hillsides with a deck chair.

 "Enjoy the Silence" was re-released as a single in 2004 for the Depeche Mode remix project Remixes 81–04, and was titled "Enjoy the Silence (Reinterpreted)" or, more simply, "Enjoy the Silence 04".

-Background
+Background and recording

-Songwriter Martin Gore created a ballad-like first version of the song, which the band took into the studio in 1989.
-At band member Alan Wilder's insistence, the song was re-worked into the up-tempo version released on the album.
+"Enjoy the Silence" was recorded in 1989, part of the Violator sessions.
+Typical for a Depeche Mode album, songwriter Martin Gore brought in demos of several songs for the band to hear, and had created a ballad-like demo of "Enjoy the Silence", which, at band member Alan Wilder's insistence, was re-worked into the up-tempo version of the song that was released.

 Release

 "Enjoy the Silence" was released as a single on 5 February 1990.
 It was initially released as a 7-inch and 12-inch vinyl single as well as a cassette and CD single.
 There are two instrumental B-sides to "Enjoy the Silence".
-"Sibeling" (the 12-inch B-side) is a soft piano-tune while "Memphisto" (the 7" B-side) is a darker, eerier track.
+"Sibeling" (the 12-inch B-side) is a soft piano tune while "Memphisto" (the 7" B-side) is a darker, eerier track.
 The title of "Sibeling" refers to Finnish classical composer Jean Sibelius.
 According to Martin Gore, "Memphisto is the name of an imaginary film about Elvis as a Devil, that I created in my mind", and is a portmanteau of "Memphis" (where Elvis lived at Graceland) and "Mephisto".
 "Enjoy the Silence" was Depeche Mode's highest charting single in the United States, peaking at number eight on the Billboard Hot 100 in July 1990.